Benpong89/sky_view/proposal.md

-Sample JS Project Proposal: Shooting game with lasers and explosions
+Sample JS Project Proposal: Shooting game with lasers

 Background
 Remake of the classic vertical scrolling arcade game 1942.
 The user will control a flying plane that will shoot at targets and avoid obstacles.